brightprogrammer/starter-hugo-academic/content/post/the-amd64-instruction-encoding-format/index.md

 ![Table 1-5 (AMD Vol3 Page11)](screenshot-from-2023-03-02-00-26-45.png "Table showing different segment override prefixes (AMD Vol3 Page11)")

 S﻿imilarly you can take reference for `LOCK` and `REP`, `REPE/REPZ` and `REPNE/REPNZ` prefixes from the manual.

+## I﻿mmediate and Displacement Fields

+T﻿hese two values depend on the instruction you're trying to decode.
+You can refer to the instruction reference in the manual.
+If the instruction wants an immediate value as one of it's operands, then it'll surely be there!

 ## T﻿he Instruction Decoding Algorithm